rpm-lab/CSCI5551-Spr25/projects/project0.md

 # Project 0

+## Disclaimer

+<b> Please DO NOT distribute or post solutions to this project online (e.g. public GitHub repositories).
+We take violations of the honor code very seriously. </b>

 ## Overview
-The objective of the first project is to gain experience workin with JavaScript, Web Debugging, and the Autograder.
+The objective of this project is to gain experience working with JavaScript, Web Debugging, and the Autograder.
 In this project you will implement 5 simple functions with JavaScript.

 ## Instructions